 What can stabilize these erratic behaviors?

 Like movie projectors to a blank screen, we “see” them on the world’s stage in the events and people around us.
 It’s a sleight of hand trick we use to shift the blame and guilt we feel onto someone or something else.
-It works.
+It seems to work!

 It works as long as we’re willing to be deceived.

-It’s possible that Trump could learn to submit to the advice of others and try to maintain positive relationships?
+Is it possible that Trump could learn to accept the advice of others?
+Try to maintain positive relationships?
 We can hope.
 However, he will only do this if he decides it's not worth putting up with everyone's disapproval.

 Trump has a depressive inclination to feel unloved and unappreciated.
 He craves attention, in any form, as a demonstration that he is loved and appreciated.

 Think about the way Trump was so obsessed with how many people attended his inauguration.
-Can you see the self-defeating pattern of being so eager for love and approval that, when you think you don’t have it, you throw some sort of hissy fit?
-Or, when alone, you wallow in the messy bog of self pity which only serves to drive people further away from you?
+Can you see the self-defeating pattern?
+It’s one many of us have.
+Being so desperate (unconsciously) for love and approval that, when he thinks he doesn’t have it, he throws some sort of hissy fit.
+Like a two year old.
+Or, when alone, he wallow in the messy bog of self pity, tweets about it, which only serves to drive many people further away.
 A vicious cycle.

-Depression and self-defeating negativity calls my attention to the placement in the astrology chart where the planet Saturn is housed.
+Depression and self-defeating negativity calls my attention to the placement in Trump’s astrology chart where the planet Saturn is housed.

 Saturn in Donald Trump's astrology chart is exactly conjunct Venus, the goddess of love.
 This is the aspect often found in the astrological charts of talented artists.
 It's a gift for spatial relations and music because it gives a good sense of rhythm, harmony and melody.